 LP sent us this cajon and pedal to to check out.
 I was initially pleased with the cajon’s nice tone, rounded corners for comfort, solid build, and deep bass sound from the beater against the soundboard side.
 And the round soft-foam beater head had a nice mellow sound, but still plenty of attack.

-Best of all, the DW 5000 pedal had a response almost equal to a regular kick drum pedal.
+But what sets this cajon apart is the DW 5000 pedal which has a response almost equal to a regular kick drum pedal.
 I was able to do fast 16th note doubles, and even skip and heel-toe technique, which would be almost impossible on a typical cajon pedal.
-Not surprisingly given it’s a DW, the pedal itself is excellently machined, and the quality and durability is in its own league.
+And not surprisingly given it’s a DW, it’s excellently machined and the quality and durability is in its own league.

 Here’s a video of me playing the Inside Pedal Cajon, which shows one of the many possible setup configurations, as well as demonstrating the bass tones from the pedal and soundboard:

 The only downside of having the pedal on the inside is that adjusting and swapping out the beater is difficult since it requires reaching your hand(s) through the sound hole of the cajon and primarily working blind.
 But, given the durability and quality of the machined DW parts, I had no trouble loosening and tightening the beater even without being able to see it, and had little worry that multiple adjustments would eventually strip or wear anything down.